Stian-M/Python-Playwright-Workshop/README.md

 - Explore the page interactively.
 - Hover over elements to get suggested locators.
 - Resume script execution when ready.
-- Important! page.pause() will not work when running tests with pytest.

 Example:
 ```python